fermyon/workshops/spin/01-getting-started.md

  -- src
      -- lib.rs
 ```

+You can `sudo apt-get install tree` if you do not have `tree` installed.

 Let's explore the `spin.toml` file.
 This is the Spin manifest file, which tells Spin what events should trigger what components.
 In this case our trigger is HTTP, for a web application, and we have only one component, at the route `/...` — a wildcard that matches any request sent to this application.
 In more complex applications, you can define multiple components that are triggered for requests on different routes.